Azasakhe/Netflix/Sync-of-watched-status-with-Netflix.md

 ### How it works

-This newly introduced feature is still under test, then by default this feature is disabled, is a choice of the user use it.
+By default this feature is disabled, we leave the choice to use this feature to the user.

-If you enable it, all previous watched status and progress will be replaced by those on your real Netflix account, until you disable this feature again.
+If you enable it, all previous watched status and video progress (inside Kodi) will be replaced by those on your real Netflix account, until you disable this feature again.

-You want enable it open the add-on settings and go to:
+To enable it open the add-on settings and go to:
 `Playback` -> `Synchronize the watched status of the videos with Netflix`

 ### What happen if you use multiple devices, apps or website